YarinBekor/YaMAS/README.md

 ## Getting Started

 YaMAS provides an easy-to-use interface in the terminal.
 First, get the dependencies ready.
-The, follow the steps below.
+Then, follow the steps below.

-### Get YaMAS ready
+#### Get YaMAS ready
 ```
 yamas --ready <operating_system_type>
 ```